CHECKROOM/checkroom_core_js/README.md

 Call `grunt docs` to rebuild the documentation

-Call 'grunt gh-pages' to publish the documentation
+Call `grunt gh-pages` to publish the documentation

 ## Sample code